ziyao-hhs/Learning-based-pose-estimation-for-a-soft-endoluminal-robot/README.md

 # Learning-based-pose-estimation-for-a-soft-endoluminal-robot
-code for the paper
+Updating in progress and would be made public soon in the future...

-Huang H, Merlin J, Stoyanov.D, Bano S, Lindenroth L. Learning-based Pose Estimation for Controlling Membrane-actuated Soft Robots.
-Frontiers of Robotic and AI, Machine Learning Techniques for Soft Robots, Volume II
+code for the paper "Learning-based Pose Estimation for Controlling Membrane-actuated Soft Robots"